 The EU is constantly supporting the deployment of multi-standard fast chargers.
 Under the TEN-T projects, about 557 chargers were installed across Europe between the period 2013-2015, with a total of €17,71 million granted by the EU.
 The succeeding CEF framework follows the same path with about 948 multi-standard fast chargers to be deployed by 2019 and with at least €30 million contribution from the EU.
 What is noteworthy is that in many of these EU projects, automakers such as BMW, Nissan, Renault and Volkswagen are participating together, regardless of the type of fast charging inlets they use.
 Furthermore, the CEF projects show an increased involvement of Member States with countries participating such as Poland, Spain and Portugal.

-According to International Energy Agency (IEA) World Energy Outlook 2016, nearly 60% of all new power generation capacity to 2040 will come from renewables and, by 2040, the majority of renewables-based generation is competitive without any subsidies.
+According to International Energy Agency (IEA) World Energy Outlook 2016, if the current rate of growth continues , by 2040 the share of the renewables will rise to 50% and the majority of renewables-based generation will be competitive without any subsidies.

 EV carbon footprint clearly depends on the sources used to produce electricity in Member States.
 The European average for 2014 is of 275.9g CO2 / KWh.
 Also, WTW CO2 emissions of EVs in 2015 were estimated by the JRC at 78g CO2 equivalent compared to 185g for conventional gasoline and 145g for conventional diesel engines (DG MOVE/ Cowi 2015 study “State of the Art on Alternative Fuels Transport Systems”).

-In 2014, the share of electricity generated from renewable sources is growing rapidly and reached more than one quarter of all gross electricity generation in the EU-28 (29 % in 2014) – See here.
+In 2016, the share of electricity generated from renewable sources reached almost one third (29%) of all gross electricity generation in the EU. – See here.

 In 2030, 80% of European electricity will be carbon free (half from renewable and half from nuclear electricity generation) (DG MOVE/ Cowi 2015 study “State of the Art on Alternative Fuels Transport Systems”; p.16).